popcodeorg/popcode/TEST_PLAN.md

 ### Login

 * Open a fresh Popcode environment, and log in.
-Verify that the project that appears is the last one you were working on while logged in.
+Verify that current project is still a new, blank template.
 * Open a fresh Popcode environment, and add something to the HTML.
 Then log in.
   Verify that the code you were just working on is still on screen.
 * Log out, then log back in.
 Verify that after logging back in, the code on